docker/docs/engine/security/security.md

 with the other systems.
 This means that there are many different ways to harden a Docker host.
 Here are a few examples.

  - You can run a kernel with GRSEC and PAX.
-This will add many safety checks, both at compile-time and run-time; it will also defeat many exploits, thanks to techniques like address randomization.
+This adds many safety checks, both at compile-time and run-time; it also defeats many exploits, thanks to techniques like address randomization.
 It doesn't require Docker-specific configuration, since those security features apply system-wide, independent of containers.